gfabbris/multiplety/README.rst

 2. Install package.

     Download and extract `multiplety package <https://github.com/gfabbris/multiplety>`_.

+    Edit the atomic_calculation.py module to correct the folder for Cowan's and Racer codes.
+This module is located at 'multiplety-master/multiplety'.
+The global parameter 'install_folder' in line 50 needs to contain the correct folder for these atomic codes.

-    Change directory and install pyrixs and additional lmfit package:
+    Change directory and install pyrixs:
     ::
         cd multiplety-master
         python setup.py install